 Note that there is a lot of crossover between these various methodologies as far as the diagrams they use to analyze processes.
 Business process maps, for example, could prove helpful in detecting waste or organizing a plan to eliminate it.
 Many process engineers, however, use value stream maps as part of Lean manufacturing.

-Value stream maps: Value stream maps document all the steps for delivering a product or service, from the start of production to delivery.
-These diagrams layer the process with a timeline measuring value-added activities and non-value-added activities, so you can see which activities you should remove from the process.
+Value stream maps: Document all the steps for delivering a product or service, from the start of production to delivery.
+Layer the process with a timeline measuring value-added activities and non-value added activities, so you can see which activities you should remove from the process.

 Total Quality Management (TQM)